Popup Görseli

 • Age-related decline in ovarian reserve

-Many of these conditions can be treated with medication or surgical methods.
-When necessary, IVF treatment is applied.
+Many of these conditions can be treated with medication or surgical procedures.
+When necessary, advanced assisted reproductive technologies such as IVF are used.

 How Is Infertility Treated?